 When they started in 1820 King George IV had just ascended to the throne, followed ten years later by William IV and in 1837 by Queen Victoria.

-They "retired" to live on The Moor where they worked a 23 acre farm and a grocers shop.
+They "retired" to live on The Moor (in what is now called Haywood Cottage) where they worked a 23 acre farm and a grocers shop.
 They had some of their family still living with them and assisting with the business and also a servant who may have helped on the farm as well.

 John and Lucy Beckwith are buried in St Mary's churchyard, Coleorton.
 Their dates of death are given as 1st Apr 1877 (John) and 28th Dec 1876 (Lucy), both aged 79 at death.